 Monster Hunter games typically get “Ultimate” versions, which include the base game along with new quests and features.
 With Monster Hunter World, the developers are doing something different.
 On September 6, Capcom will launch Monster Hunter World: Iceborne, a huge expansion that picks up after the events in World.
 Iceborne‘s new region, the snowy Hoarfrost Reach, will be the largest in the entire game.
 Here’s everything you need to know about Monster Hunter World: Iceborne, from new monsters to mechanics and more.

 Iceborne‘s story takes the Fifth Fleet of hunters to Hoarfrost Reach, a snow-covered landmass.
 Capcom has said that Hoarfrost Reach is the largest region in Monster Hunter World.
-We spent time with Iceborne both at E3 2019 and during the two beta sessions on PS4 and can confirm the region seems to be quite large.
-Additionally, it will change how you approach the hunt (check out our beginner’s guide).
+We spent time with Iceborne both at E3 2019 and during the two beta sessions on PlayStation 4 and can confirm the region seems to be quite large.
+It will also change how you approach the hunt (check out our beginner’s guide).

 In terms of standard movement, tall piles of snow slow you down and cost more stamina to move through when running.
 Also, the icy areas can be quite slippery.
 More than ever before, you’ll be battling both the monsters and the elements.
 Thin ice in Hoarfrost Reach can shatter beneath your feet, sending you or (hopefully) your foe into the depths below.